 Pretrial Intervention (PTI)

 is sometimes available for grand theft 3rd degree cases, provided the alleged victim agrees.
-For most retail grand theft 3rd degree charges (shoplifting cases), PTI is usually available for first-time offenders
+For most retail grand theft 3rd degree charges (shoplifting cases), PTI is usually available for

 For grand theft 2nd degree and grand theft 1st degree cases, PTI is usually not an option due to the high level of restitution

 .
 In order to be accepted into PTI, the program requires that restitution be less than $5,000.00.
 There are exceptions, however.
 Please contact me to discuss these exceptions.

 Grand theft can be a charge in and of itself, or it can accompany more serious charges, such as burglary of an unoccupied dwelling

 if it is alleged that the stolen property came from inside of a home.

 Sometimes, theft crimes are actually more serious charges than simply "grand theft."

 Theft involves the taking of property without force.
 If it is alleged that the property was taken by force, the charge will be robbery